ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 object that contains the following members.

-code (string)
+`code` (string):
-: REQUIRED.
-A unique short code that the user
+: A unique short code that the user
     can type into a web page.
 This string MUST be case-insensitive, MUST consist of only easily typeable characters (such as letters or numbers).
 The time in which this code will be accepted SHOULD be short lived, such as several minutes.
 It is RECOMMENDED that this code be no more than eight characters in length.
+    REQUIRED.

 ~~~
 "interact": {